Frequently Asked Questions (FAQ)

 Technical Sessions

-Are all technical sessions going to be submitted by the community, or will there be sessions designed and managed by the conference organisers?
+Are all special sessions going to be submitted by the community, or will there be sessions designed and managed by the conference organisers?

-The current plan is for all technical sessions to be proposed by the community and then managed by their respective convenors.
+The current plan is for all special sessions to be proposed by the community and then managed by their respective convenors.

 Can I be a convenor in more than one technical session?